-ECH 331 - ECHOCARDIOGRAPHY TECHNOLOGY I (45 hrs.):
+ECH 331 ECHOCARDIOGRAPHY TECHNOLOGY I (45 hours):

 This course is designed to give the student a thorough look at the anatomy and physiology of the human heart to include coronary artery distribution.
 The student will be introduced to the complete 2D echocardiogram with color and spectral Doppler, ultrasound instrumentation, routine measurements and calculations.
-Topics covered will include cardiac anatomy, embryology, the cardiac cycle, hemodynamics, and ventricular systolic function.
-Cardiomyopathy, valve disease, pericardial disease, cardiac tumors and masses will be covered.
+Topics covered will include cardiac anatomy, the cardiac cycle, hemodynamics, and ventricular systolic function.
+Cardiomyopathy, valve disease and pericardial disease will be covered.

-ECH 331L - ECHOCARDIOGRAPHY TECHNOLOGY I LAB (45

-hrs.): This skills laboratory-based course is a complement to Echocardiography Technology I. In this course students will learn the practice of echocardiography.
+ECH 331L ECHOCARDIOGRAPHY TECHNOLOGY I LAB (45 hours): This skills laboratory-based course is a complement to Echocardiography Technology I. In this course students will learn the practice of echocardiography.
 Students will study proper patient positioning, ergonomics, ultrasound cart instrumentation, and how to perform the complete basic 2D echocardiogram to include M-mode, color/spectral Doppler and routine measurements.

-ECH 302C - ECHOCARDIOGRAPHY CLINICAL I (405 hrs.):
+ECH 302C ECHOCARDIOGRAPHY CLINICAL I (405 hours):